mliezun/caddy-snake/README.md

 # Caddy Snake 🐍

+> [Caddy](https://github.com/caddyserver/caddy) is a powerful, enterprise-ready, open source web server with automatic HTTPS written in Go.

-Caddy plugin that gives native support for Python WSGI apps.
+This plugin provides native support for Python apps.

-It embeds the Python interpreter inside Caddy and serves requests directly without going through a reverse proxy or creating a new process.
+It embeds the Python interpreter inside Caddy and serves requests directly without going through a reverse proxy.

+It supports both WSGI and ASGI, which means you can run all types of frameworks like Flask, Django and FastAPI.

 ## Docker image